 Our school aims to prevent bullying incidents from happening.
 In respect of this we has set up a committee which includes our PSCD teachers, our Guidance teachers, a male and a female member of staff and an LSA together with the Assistant Head and the Head of School.
-This committee meets regularly to ensure that each student feels safe in school.
+This committee meets regularly to ensure that each student feels safe at school.
 We also have regular visits by the Anti-bullying Guidance teacher.

-To ensure that pupils learn in a supportive, caring, and safe environment without fear of being bullied and to redirect the bully’s behaviour.
+PURPOSE OF POLICY- To ensure that pupils learn in a supportive, caring, and safe environment without fear of being bullied and to redirect the bully’s behaviour.

-- Anti-social behaviour and effects everyone.
+- Antisocial behaviour and effects everyone.

 - Unacceptable and will not to be tolerated.

 - Deliberately hurtful behaviour, repeated over a period of time where it is difficult for those being bullied to defend themselves.